-Heather Ayer joined the ACLU of Kentucky as Campaign Coordinator in July 2020.
-She is currently focused on running our Get Out The Vote campaign to encourage the 175,000 Kentuckians who had their voting rights restored to register and vote.
-She will then continue to expand the ACLU of Kentucky’s volunteer base through training volunteers to phonebank, text-bank, and use their collective power to make the change they want to see in their communities.
+Heather Ayer joined the ACLU of Kentucky as a campaign coordinator in July 2020.
+She helped manage the ACLU of Kentucky's Get Out The Vote campaign in 2020 to encourage the 175,000 Kentuckians who had their voting rights restored to register and vote.
+She is building on that work to expand the organization's volunteer base by training volunteers to phonebank, text-bank, and use their collective power to make the change they want to see in their communities.

 Before joining the ACLU of Kentucky, Heather worked as a field organizer and deputy finance director for various campaigns in Kentucky, as well as a presidential campaign in Iowa.
 Before that, she taught preschool in Houston, Texas.
-She graduated with a degree in French and Political Science from Furman University in South Carolina.
+She earned a Bachelor of Arts in French and Political Science from Furman University in South Carolina.

-Since she was born and raised in Frankfort, Kentucky, Heather is very excited to be back home in Kentucky working to make the commonwealth a more equitable and just place for everyone.
+Heather was born and raised in Frankfort.
+She is very excited to be in her home state and working to make the commonwealth a more equitable and just place for every Kentuckian.
 When Heather is not training volunteers or scheduling phonebanks, she is chasing her dog, Tony, at a local farmer’s market, or reading a few different books at any given time.